kevinklein09/GameOn/README.md

 <h4 align='left'>MAP COMPONENT</h4>

-  - For events at the same location, map overlaps icon markers and prevents popup on click
+  - For events at the same location, map overlaps icon markers and prevents popup of the underlying event.
   - onClick functions do not work within the popup button HTML
   - After a user updates their RSVP and the URL changes with their parameters, refreshing that page breaks that component.
 For
   example: localhost:3000/#/map?user=user@gmail.com&userId=62dadc628024c191c8328edd&event=62dadc272bb727037ff7ba04&status=Going